homebase-id/odin-core/services/Odin.KeyChain/README.md

         (e.g. does it prepend "PublicKeyChain-" to the signature hash?
 Or is it generic and we rely on Stef doing that (security issue)
            public static string SignPreviousHashForPublicKeyChain(string previousHashBase64)
+        We should think about if it's possible to make sure that signing stuff can't happen on the wrong stuff.
+For example, for the keychain I prepend "PublicKeyChain-" to any signature of a hash.
+This ensures that you can't trick a signature for a generic document.

 @Todd/@Stef - Create something we can use for a "red circle" if not registered?
 @Todd - Create a red circle if the ECC signature key is rotated (punt for now?)